abajwa-hw/security-workshops/Security-workshop-HDP 2_3-IPA.md

 Setup Ranger and authorization policies and review audit reports from a Rangers Policy Manager on HDP 2.3 using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-ranger-23.md)

 #### Part 3: Perimeter Security
-Enable Knox to work with kerberos enabled cluster to enable perimeter security on HDP 2.3 using steps [here]() (WIP)
+Enable Knox to work with kerberos enabled cluster to enable perimeter security on HDP 2.3 using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-knox-23.md)

 #### Other resources
 For resources on topics such as the below, refer to [here](https://github.com/abajwa-hw/security-workshops/blob/master/Other-resources.md)